Ameen Rihani: Political and intellectual activist

-Ameen Rihani died at age 64 on September 13, 1940, at 1:00 pm, in his hometown of Freike.
+Ameen Rihani died at age 64 on September 13, 1940, at 1:00 pm, in his hometown of Freike, Lebanon.
 The cause of his death was a bicycle accident which resulted in infectious injuries from multiple fractures of the skull.
 The news of his death was broadcast to many parts of the world.
 It caused great emotion not only in Lebanon but throughout the Arab world.
-Representatives of Arab kings and rulers and of foreign diplomatic missions, together with leading poets, writers, and other intellectuals from the Arab World, attended the funeral ceremony.
+Representatives of Arab kings and rulers and of foreign diplomatic missions, together with leading poets, writers, and other intellectuals from Lebanon and the Arab World, attended the funeral ceremony.
 He was laid to rest in the Rihani Family Mausoleum in Freike.
 Thirteen years after his death, in 1953, his brother Albert established the Ameen Rihani Museum in Freike to honor his legacy.